 Located just below the Adam’s apple and wrapped around the windpipe, the butterfly-shaped thyroid gland regulates the body’s metabolism, which controls virtually every cell, tissue, and organ in the body.
 The thyroid absorbs iodine from consumed food and uses it (through its follicle cells) to manufacture the thyroid protein thyroglobulin and two main hormones, thyroxine (T-4) and triiodothyronine (T-3), which control body temperature, heart rate, blood pressure, and weight.1 The thyroid gland (through its parafollicular, or C, cells) also produces calcitonin, a hormone that helps regulate calcium in the blood.
 Four or more tiny parathyroid glands on its surface make parathyroid hormone, which helps the body maintain a healthy calcium level.2

 A Rising Star

-New cases of thyroid cancer are increasing at a rapid rate-faster than any other type of malignancy, according to the National Cancer Institute (NCI), which estimates that 37,340 new cases will be diagnosed in the United States in 2008, with women three times more likely to be diagnosed than men.3
+New cases of thyroid cancer are increasing at a rapid rate-faster than any other type of malignancy, according to the National Cancer Institute (NCI), which estimates over 40,000 individuals will be diagnosed in the United States in 2019 with women three times more likely to be diagnosed than men.3

 Why the increase?
 Some experts attribute the rise to various factors, from exposure to high levels of radiation from X-ray therapy in the mid-1900s to the aftereffects of nuclear contact.2 This means baby boomers are especially at risk.
 Richard Hellman, MD, FACP, FACE, president of the American Association of Clinical Endocrinologists, attributes the rise to a combination of better diagnostic capabilities, increased awareness, and atmospheric radiation: “Radiation, testing, and genetics are only a small part of the story, but those exposed need to be watched closely since most forms are slow growing.”